• Skip to primary navigation

 With fresh or frozen cherries

 Step #1: Pit fresh cherries.
-Using a pitter works best (the Amazon affiliate link opens in a new tab).
+Using a pitter works best.

 With canned cherries

-Step #1: Strain the cherries and reserve 4-5 tablespoons of the juice to mix with the cornstarch.
+Step #1: Drain the cherries and reserve 4-5 tablespoons of juice for the cornstarch.

 Step #2: Pour about ¾ cup/ 180 ml of the juice into the pot.
 Add 1-2 tablespoons of sugar.